-scholar, Sheikh Sulayman Balkhi.
-(2)The great in his Yanabiu'l-Mawadda, ch. from Managib of 76 reports Khawarizmi, who reports from Wathila Bin Asga' Bin Qarkhab, who reports Jabir Bin Abdullah Ansari; and also Abu'l-Fazl Shaibani and he from Muhammad Bin Abdullah Bin Ibrahim Shafi'i, who reports Jabir Ansari (one of the chief companions of the Prophet) as saying: "Jundal Bin Junadab Bin Jubair, a Jew, came to the Holy Prophet and asked him about Tawhid.
+(2) The great scholar, Sheikh Sulayman Balkhi, in his Yanabiu'l-Mawadda, ch.
+76 reports from Manaqib of Khawarizmi, who reports from Wathila Bin Asqa' Bin Qarkhab, who reports Jabir Bin Abdullah Ansari; and also Abu'l-Fazl Shaibani and he from Muhammad Bin Abdullah Bin Ibrahim Shafi'i, who reports Jabir Ansari (one of the chief companions of the Prophet) as saying: "Jundal Bin Junadab Bin Jubair, a Jew, came to the Holy Prophet and asked him about Tawhid.
 After hearing his reply, the man became a Muslim.
 He said that on the previous night he had seen Moses in a dream telling him: 'Embrace Islam at the hands of the last of the prophets, Muhammad, and attach yourself to the vicegerents after him.'
 He thanked Allah for the blessing of Islam.
 He then asked the Holy Prophet to tell him the names of his vicegerents.
 The Holy Prophet began by saying: 'My vicegerents are twelve in number.'